 You should keep the site simple enough to show only the elements and categories that matter the most, yet sufficiently attractive to wow and retain users’ interest.
 Keep in mind that the more stuff you put into your navigation, the harder it is to use.
 It’s not that people are lazy, it’s that we don’t want to feel tested.
 At least not at first sight.
 We are a bit lazy though.

-Though many websites use stock images or video to add visual elements to their content, they don’t engage the audience as much as real visuals of your team, office, or products.
+Though many websites use such features as stock images or videos to add visual elements to their content, they don’t engage the audience as much as real visuals of your team, office, or products.
 Customers know when they see the authentic display, and they really appreciate it.
 Videos more so, since they add quite a lot of production value.